winglang/wing/rfcs/sdk-spec.md

    * Make a request to the specified route.
 Throws if the route hasn't been
    * defined.
    */
-  inflight request(route: str, method: HttpMethod, payload: Serializable): Promise<Serializable>;
+  inflight request(route: str, method: HttpMethod, payload: Serializable): Serializable;
 }

 struct ApiRequest {